Why we did it

 Unlocking Australia's mineral, energy, and groundwater resource potential is essential to drive economic growth, job creation, and ongoing infrastructure and community development.

-• In 2020–21, Australia’s agricultural sector accounted for 1.9% of GDP and employed around 300,000 Australians, while the minerals and energy sectors accounted for 10% of Australia’s GDP, $310 billion of exports, and employed around a quarter of a million Australians.
+• In 2022, Australia's agricultural sector accounted for 1.9% of GDP and employed around 250,000 Australians, while the minerals and energy sectors accounted for 19% of Australia's GDP, $473 billion of exports, and employed some 287,000 Australians.

 • It is vital we maintain these sectors to secure our energy, water and primary production needs, and provide the minerals necessary for a low-emissions, high-tech future.